genaim/TP2_2425/practicas/P1/enunciado_en.md

 -   *road-map* of type (of type `RoadMap`): a road-map in which all simulated objects are stored.

--   *list of events* (of type `List<Event>`): a list of events to be executed, the list is sorted by the time of the events.
+-   *a priorty queue of events* (of type `Queue<Event>`): a  queue of events to be executed.
+The priority is determined by the time of the events, and if the time is equal the one that was added first is polled first -- this is done by `compareTo` of the class `Event`.
-    If two events have the same time, the one that was added first goes before in the list -- to guarantee this use the class `SortedArrayList` that was explained in class, and is provided in package `simulator.misc`.
+    Use `PriorityQueue<Event>` to instanciate this attribute.

 -   *simulation time* (of type `int`): the simulation time, initialized to 0.